 Working with YWPF, YWP is a partner in the development of an international centre for the conservation and rehabilitation of polar bears both in captivity and in the wild.
 The work will include the rescue of bears from substandard conditions around the world and working on improving polar bear welfare in zoos and parks.
 Working with Polar Bears International, Project Polar will work to support the conservation and welfare of wild bears.

-Project Polar will become an international centre for research and education at all levels with the support of the regional universities.
+Project Polar has become an international centre for research and education at all levels, with the support of the regional universities.
 This is a ground-breaking initiative in the world of conservation, welfare and research.
-With your support, not only will the great white bear survive in the future, but we can also impact on, educate and hopefully help to reverse some of the climate change that is affecting not just the animal world, but people too.
+With your support, not only will the great white bear survive into the future, but we can also educate and hopefully help to reverse the devastating effects climate change is having not only the animal world, but humans too.

-The reserve was built to reflect the habitat of the summer Arctic tundra.
-The polar bear population of South Hudson Bay spend up to 7 months of the year on habitat like this – and not snow and ice!
-The temperatures in summer can reach up to 26 degrees C.
+Each reserve was built to reflect the habitat of the Arctic tundra commonly found in North Canada during the summer months.
+The Polar bear population of South Hudson Bay can spend up to 7 months of the year in similar conditions found at Project Polar – and not year round snow and ice.
+Temperatures in the Hudson Bay summer can reach up to 26 degrees C, similar to that of our local climate in Doncaster!

 Polar bears are native to the Arctic, they are divided into 19 subpopulations, 3 of which are in decline and are at risk of further decline due to climate change.
 The word `Arctic’ means with bear and `Antarctic’ means without bear.
 Polar bears are fantastically well adapted to their extremely harsh environment, for example their white coat scatters and reflects light providing excellent camouflage, and it’s also very thick for good insulation and waterproof!
 Not only this but their skin under their white coat is black, excellent for absorbing and retaining heat.